SokolskyNikita/owid-simple-charts/SIMPLE-CHARTS-GUIDE.md

-# 🚀 owid-simple-charts
+# owid-simple-charts

 **The missing user-friendly interface for OWID's world-class data visualization library**

 *Status: v0.1 - Just getting started!*

-> 📖 **Looking for technical docs?** See the [original OWID README](README.md) for developer setup, architecture details, and contribution guidelines.

 ## What is this?

-This project solves a simple problem: **OWID's grapher is amazing, but way too complex for most people to use**.
+This project aims to solve a simple problem: **OWID's grapher is amazing, but way too complex for most people to use**.

-[Our World in Data](https://ourworldindata.org) built one of the best interactive data visualization libraries on the web.
+[Our World in Data](https://ourworldindata.org) has built one of the best interactive data visualization libraries on the web.
 Their charts are gorgeous, responsive, and handle everything from line charts to world maps.
 The problem?
 Using it requires:

 - Docker setup
 - MySQL database